JeffHing/extend-this/BUILD.md

 ## Test

-To run unit tests against the current source file:
+To run unit tests against the current source files:

     npm run test

 ## Distribute

-To build a distribution and run unit tests:
+To build a distribution and run unit tests against the distribution files:

     npm run dist